Global model structures for $*$-modules: Preliminaries

 The categories $\IU$ and $\LU$ can be connected by an adjoint pair of functors.
-By general theory, the right exact enriched functors (i.e., those which preserve colimits and tensors) $\mathcal{DU} \to \mathcal{C}$ out of a category of diagram spaces into a cocomplete category $\mathcal{C}$ agree with the enriched functors $\mathcal{D}^{op} \to \mathcal{C}$ up to isomorphism of categories; see \cite[Sect.~I.2]{mandellmay:eqvar_orth_spectra} and note that the results also apply in the unbased case. \\ Lind \cite[Def.~8.2]{lind:diagram_spaces} defines a functor $\qu^* \colon \mathcal{I}^{op} \to \LU$ that sends $V$ to $\L(V \otimes \R^\infty, \R^\infty)$; it is strong symmetric monoidal by Lemma \ref{Hopkins}.
+By general theory, the right exact enriched functors (i.e., those which preserve colimits and tensors) $\mathcal{DU} \to \mathcal{C}$ out of a category of diagram spaces into a category $\mathcal{C}$ that is enriched and cocomplete in the enriched sense agree with the enriched functors $\mathcal{D}^{op} \to \mathcal{C}$ up to isomorphism of categories; see \cite[Sect.~I.2]{mandellmay:eqvar_orth_spectra} and note that the results also apply in the unbased case. \\ Lind \cite[Def.~8.2]{lind:diagram_spaces} defines a functor $\qu^* \colon \mathcal{I}^{op} \to \LU$ that sends $V$ to $\L(V \otimes \R^\infty, \R^\infty)$; it is strong symmetric monoidal by Lemma \ref{Hopkins}.
 The results of \cite{mandellmay:eqvar_orth_spectra} then yield an adjunction

 where the left adjoint $\qu$ is given as an enriched coend $\qu^* \otimes_\I (-)$ and the right adjoint is $\qu^\# X(V) = \LU(\qu^*(V), X)$.
 The first is strong, the latter lax symmetric monoidal.